 I work on new algorithms and datasets in natural language processing and machine learning to make our AI systems cheaper (less labeled data), transparent (explainability) and reliable (incorporating human knowledge, constraints, and decision rationales).
 My group (INK Lab) focuses on developing label-efficient, prior-informed models that extract machine-actionable knowledge from natural language data, perform neural-symbolic knowledge reasoning for intelligent applications, and learning (to adapt and improve) from human explanations and instructions.
 Please check out the our group website for more information.

-A summary of my PhD work on label-efficient information extraction can be found in the book "Mining Structures of Factual Knowledge from Text: An Effort-Light Approach".
-Our research work is funded by NSF (SciSIP #1829268), DARPA (MCS, GAILA, SCORE, SAIL-ON), IARPA (BETTER, SAGE), and gift awards from industry partners including Google, Amazon, JP Morgan, Adobe, Sony, and Snapchat.
+A summary of my PhD work on label-efficient NLP can be found in the book "Mining Structures of Factual Knowledge from Text: An Effort-Light Approach".
+Our research work is funded by NSF (CAREER award, SciSIP #1829268), DARPA (MCS, GAILA, SCORE, SAIL-ON), IARPA (BETTER, SAGE), and gift awards from industry partners including Google, Amazon, JP Morgan, Adobe, Sony, and Snapchat.